AirKetchPLAYZ/D4JAddon/README.md

 PRs welcome!

 to install, go to https://jitpack.io/#AirKetchPLAYZ/D4JAddon and choose the version (newest version recommended)
+Check wiki for docs